Chukak/containers/docs/sorted_list.md

 If the list is empty, the result of the `front` method has an undefined behavior.
 Be careful when using this method.

 ## Get the last element
-To get the last element from the list, use the `back` method.
-Returns the last element from the list.
+To get the last element of the list, use the `back` method.
+Returns the last element of the list.
 ```cpp
 sorted_list<int> list = {2, 1};
 ...